NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 Figure 2.33

-Representable values for 6-bit floating-point format.
+Representative values for 6-bit floating-point format.

 The bits of each part are:  s: $1$, exp: $k= 3$,  frac: $2$